jstyle5/Jaewhee-Test-Docs/docs/voice-call-video-call.md

 ![Intro Freecall](https://github.com/jstyle5/KakaoTalk-English-Version-Guide/blob/gh-pages/assets/images/intro-freecall.png?raw=true "VOICE CALL / VIDEO CALL")
 {: .fs-6 .fw-300 }

-##Note:## This feature is available for KakaoTalk version 6.1.5 or above on Android.
+**Note:** This feature is available for KakaoTalk version 6.1.5 or above on Android.
-##Note:## If you need to use data to make the call, certain charges may apply according to your data plan/mobile carrier.
+**Note:** If you need to use data to make the call, certain charges may apply according to your data plan/mobile carrier.
----

 ## Table of contents
 {: .no_toc .text-delta }